owenagitza/Python-Portfolio/README.md

 ## Contents
 - ### Data Analysis and Visualisation
-	- __Python__

 	- [Northwind Exploratory Data Analysis](https://github.com/owenagitza/Python-Portfolio/tree/main/Northwind%20Exploratory%20Data%20Analysis): Data analysis and visualization of the Northwind database.
 This is my atttempt to incorporate SQL into my data learning.
 The author attempts to answer business question using data analytics, all of which are focusing on deriving data-driven decisions to improve sales performance of Northwind

 	_Tools: Matplotlib, SQL, Pandas, Plotly, Seaborn_
 - ### Machine Learning